freeman91/OSUMC-Cultural-Awareness-App/docs/MongoAtlas-setup.md

 MONGO_URI='mongodb+srv://<user>:<password>@data-cluster.tjzlp.mongodb.net/database?retryWrites=true&w=majority'
 ```

-- if your machine has mongodb installed connect your shell to the cluster with:
+- if your machine has mongodb installed connect your shell to the cluster with:\
-contact Addison to generate new users if needed
 ```sh
 mongo "mongodb+srv://<user>:<password>@data-cluster.tjzlp.mongodb.net/<dbname>"
 ```
+log into Mongo cluster to add users, or contact @freeman91 for credentials

 # Backup production database
 ```sh